Jeilson-Dev/golden_diff/README.md

 # Golden Diff

 Easily compare golden failures and check the difference.
+A valuable tool to save you time in Flutter development and automated tests.
 ## Some contributions

 <p>Thanks <a href='https://github.com/bbcbreno'>bbcBreno</a> for this suggestion of the extension icon.
 Thank you for your valuable assistance!</p>